 Physical abuse of a child occurs when someone knowingly harms or places a child in danger.
-Physical abuse includes punching, beating, kicking, hitting, biting, shaking, throwing, stabbing, choking, burning, drowning, and force-feeding.
-It may also include disciplining a child with physical punishment that is too much for his age or condition.
-Harmful force or restraints may also be considered a form of physical abuse.
+Physical abuse includes punching, beating, kicking, hitting, biting, shaking, throwing, choking, burning, and force-feeding.
+It may also include disciplining a child with physical punishment that is too much for his or her age or condition.
+Harmful force or restraints may also be considered physical abuse.

 Injury or wound care:

-If your child has injuries, ask his for information about how to take care of them.
+If the child has injuries, ask for information about how to take care of them.

 Care for a child victim of physical abuse:

-- Report physical abuse: It may be hard to report physical abuse in children, but it is very important.
-Caregivers can help your child if he is at risk for or is a victim of physical abuse.
-Caregivers are required by law to report physical abuse.
-Your child may need to leave his current living situation and placed in foster care to protect him from the abuse.
+- Report suspected or known physical abuse.
+It may be hard to report physical abuse in children, but it is very important.
+Healthcare providers can help the child if he or she is at risk for or is a victim of physical abuse.
+Healthcare providers are required by law to report physical abuse.
+The child may need to leave the current living situation and be placed in foster care to protect him or her from abuse.